-Meet our Welfare Benefits Advisor – Maureen Bello
+Meet Maureen Bello

-Maureen Bello is our Welfare and Benefits Advisor and is here to help support residents.
+Maureen Bello is our Senior Welfare and Benefits Caseworker and is here to help support residents.
 The Welfare Benefits Support Service, offers specialist advice, support and undertakes in-depth casework on various matters.
 The service is tailored to each individual with the aim to maximise their income, decrease expenses, debt and ensure they are equipped with the knowledge to remain financially stable.

 Assistance provided will be specific to each individual, and the support provided may include, although not limited to: